 Note that in rarer cases, your custodian might be able to show the quoted value of the Swiss shares in Swiss Francs, and allow you to hold multiple currencies in your account so that dividends arrive in Swiss Francs, too.

 One drawback to this method of investing in European stocks is that it requires investing at least several thousand dollars per transaction for the added commissions and expenses to make sense.
-You'll also want to consider prioritizing buy-and-hold investments because the currency translation costs make switching between positions more expensive.
+Also consider prioritizing buy-and-hold investments, because the currency translation costs make switching between positions more expensive.

-A fourth way you might invest in the European stock market is by acquiring ownership in domestic companies with significant international sales and profits.
-There can be a tendency for investors, particularly those who are new to investing in common stocks, to mistakenly associate a company with the country in which it is headquartered.
-There are a good chunk of firms right here in the United States for which a significant minority, and, in some cases, a substantial majority, of sales and profits originate internationally—firms such as The Coca-Cola Company, Procter & Gamble, Johnson & Johnson, and Philip Morris International come to mind immediately.
+There can be a tendency for investors, particularly those new to investing in common stocks, to mistakenly associate a company with the country in which it is headquartered.
+A good chunk of United States firms generate significant sales and profits internationally.
 In fact, the U.S. is quickly approaching the point at which half of the sales generated by the S&P 500 arise from activity outside of the United States.
-In 2016, Europe accounted for a bit more than 8 percent of the revenue of the S&P 500, or $1 out of every $12.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.